 The development is designed to achieve Bronze Active for sustainability under Section 7 of the Scottish Building Regulations, which was achieved by using solar photovoltaic panels (PV).
 The project is also designed to achieve Silver Level Aspect 1 under Section 7 of the Scottish Building Regulations.

-Carbon Futures worked with the design team from inception to develop a cost-effective and practical energy and sustainability strategy for the development using multiple dwelling compliance.
+Carbon Futures worked with the design team from inception to develop a cost-effective and practical energy and sustainability strategy for the development.

 As energy consultants, our focus was to develop an enhanced fabric strategy through increased levels of insulation, minimising heat loss.
 By adopting a fabric first approach, the building design will maximise the performance of components and materials that make up the building fabric resulting in reduced capital and operational costs, improved energy efficiency and a reduction in carbon emissions.